 Escapes from recirculating aquaculture systems are highly unlikely given how many screens and filters the fish would have to pass through first, and the fact that they’re land-based also minimizes survival outside the building.
-Seafood Watch gives this farming system a green score for escapes.
-Net pen systems have an inherently moderate to high risk of escapes, although Australis Aquaculture Vietnam has measures such as cleaning the nets in situ, daily inspections, and construction to prevent overtopping that combine to lower the risk.
-The farm received a yellow score from Seafood Watch for this criterion.
+Seafood Watch gives this farming type a green score for escapes.
+Net pen systems have an inherently moderate to high risk of escapes.
+The potential risk is mitigated in Vietnam through the use of tanks during certain production stages.
+According to Seafood Watch, there is a history of escape-free production and a low invasiveness score due to the use of local broodstock.

 Source of Stock

 Barramundi are hardy, fast-growing, and have a high reproductive rate, making them ideal for aquaculture.
-In Vietnam, the net pen farm cultures a native species of barramundi using domesticated broodstock that have low escape numbers, Seafood Watch reported.
+In Vietnam, net pen farms culture native species of barramundi, using domesticated broodstock that have low escape numbers.
+Fingerlings are also hatchery-raised.
+Seafood Watch also noted in its report that any future collections of wild brood fish would occur at levels that would not impact wild populations.
 Most recirculating aquaculture systems around the world rely on hatchery-reared broodstock instead of wild-caught fish, resulting in a green score for barramundi.